-Does your dog want to wear clothes and accessories?
+Does your dog want to wear clothes or accessories?

-Does your dog want to wear clothes and accessories?
+Does your dog want to wear clothes or accessories?

 Haley Young